Tearsheet

 Dallas B. Tanner, President, Chief Executive Officer and Director

 Jonathan S. Olsen has served as Chief Financial Officer of Invitation Homes since June 2023.
-He joined Invitation Homes in 2012, holding various positions including Executive Vice President, Corporate Strategy and Finance, and Head of Capital Markets.
-From 2003 to 2012, Mr. Olsen worked in real estate investment banking groups at Banc of America Securities, Goldman Sachs, and Jefferies & Company.
-Earlier in his career, from 1996 to 2001, he worked in mergers and acquisitions groups at UBS Securities, SG Cowen Securities, and PepsiCo, Inc.
+He joined Invitation Homes in 2012, holding various leadership positions including Executive Vice President, Corporate Strategy and Finance; Senior Vice President, Finance, and Head of Capital Markets; and Managing Director roles in capital markets and asset management.
+Prior to joining Invitation Homes, Mr. Olsen worked from 2003 to 2012 in the real estate investment banking groups at Banc of America Securities, Goldman Sachs, and Jefferies & Company.
+He also gained experience in mergers and acquisitions groups at UBS Securities, SG Cowen Securities, and PepsiCo, Inc. from 1996 to 2001.

-Charles D. Young, President, Chief Operating Officer
+Charles Young, President and Chief Operating Officer

 AI Analysis | Feedback